Breeding Location:

 General

-Greater Scaup: Large diving duck with glossy green-black head, white sides and belly, black tail, neck, breast and barred gray flanks and back.
-Female is brown overall with a white ear patch and bold white patch at base of black-tipped gray bill.
-Juvenile is brown overall with a darker brown head and gray bill.
+Greater Scaup: Large diving duck with glossy green-black head, white sides and belly, black tail, neck, breast and barred gray flanks and back; wing coverts black tinged with brown, speckled with white, broad band over secondaries and most primaries; underwing and axillaries white.
+Female brown overall; white ear patch; some white on mantle, scapulars and flanks; wings more brown; bold white patch at base of black-tipped gray bill.
+Juvenile resembles female, is duller overall with less white on cheeks and face, darker brown head and gray bill.

 Range and Habitat